yzheng51/breaker/README.md

 ### 2 Data Preprocessing

-You will need to prepare a configuration file for data preprocessing as shown in feat_info.json, which includes three fields:
+You will need to prepare a configuration file for data preprocessing, as detailed in `feat_info.json`.
+This configuration file should include three fields:

-- colType: Specifies whether a feature is categorical (denoted by 'E') or continuous (denoted by 'M').
+- `colType`: Specifies the type of each feature, with 'E' indicating a categorical feature and 'M' indicating a continuous feature.
-- encode: For categorical features, specify the encoding method for embedding purposes.
+- `encode`: For categorical features ('E'), provides a dictionary that maps original feature values to their encoded values, which will be used for embedding purposes.
+Ensure each categorical feature has its corresponding encoding dictionary.
-- manualBox: For continuous features, specify the feature value split points to convert them into discrete features.
+- `manualBox`: For continuous features ('M'), this indicates the split points for converting the feature values into discrete intervals.
+Split points should be specified as a list of values.

-An example dataset, demo_data.csv, is stored in the data folder.
-Run the script/data_preprocessing.ipynb to process the data and split the dataset.
-The preprocessed data will be stored in the data/ directory.
+An example dataset, `demo_data.csv`, is available in the `data/` folder.
+To process the data and split the dataset, open and run the Jupyter notebook located at `script/data_preprocessing.ipynb`.
+The preprocessed data will be saved in the `data/` directory with a specified file name and format, as described in the notebook.

 ### 3 Run the Model

-Use the command:
+Run the command:

 ```
 python3 script/breaker_tf.py --suffix demo --file script/breaker_tf.py --gpu-index 0
 ```

-Clear explanations for the command can be found within the code (see the parse_args function).
-You can define the model structure through the 'params' in the breaker_tf.py script.
+Clear explanations for the command-line arguments are provided within the `parse_args` function in the script file.
+Please refer to this function for detailed descriptions of each argument.
+You can define the model structure by setting the appropriate parameters within the 'params' dictionary in the `breaker_tf.py` script.

 ### 4 Model Logging

-The logs from the model run, parameter configurations, and checkpoint files are saved in the 'log' directory.
+All logs, including training progress, and relevant model run information, along with the parameter configurations set for the run, and the model's checkpoint files, are saved in the `log` directory.